Important Information For Popular Pottery Wheels with Details, Features, and Specs.

 - Two bats and a surrounding splash pan

-- A hand lever or foot pedal that controls the wheel speed – up to 230 RPN
+- A hand lever or foot pedal that controls the wheel speed – up to 230 RPMs

-The Nidec-Shimpo Aspire Wheel has a five-year warranty
+The Nidec-Shimpo Aspire Wheel (blick arts) has a five-year warranty

 The Advantages of the Shimpo Aspire Wheel

 The Shimpo wheel is quiet, unassuming, and portable.
 Its extensive warranty period also means that you won’t be spending a extra on repairs and maintenance.

 This particular wheel does not have standard sized pins for ten-inch bats.
 So, you may not be able to use a wide variety of bats with it, which may affect your ability to throw clay.

 In addition to this, this model does not allow you to alter the direction in which the wheel rotates.
 It comes in two variants: counter-clockwise and clockwise.
 The right variant for you depends on which hand you use to throw.
 Right-handers typically find working with a wheel that spins counter-clockwise, while left-handers prefer the opposite.